Summary Card

 - Reconstruction aims to create a posterior sulcus with a skin graft or flap.

-- Cause is due to an anomaly of intrinsic oblique and transverse auricular muscles.
+- The cause is due to an anomaly of intrinsic oblique and transverse auricular muscles.

 Constricted Ear